 Figure 3: 30,000-foot-level Chart of Data from Table 13

-Summary: Process Capability Index Cp, Cpk, Pp, Ppk Issues and Resolution
+Summary: Process Capability Problems and Solutions: Process Capability Index Cp, Cpk, Pp, Ppk Have Issues which are Resolved

 When reporting how a process is performing using capability indices (Cp, Cpk, Pp, Ppk), the magnitude of the reported metrics for a given situation can be a function of sampling procedures.
 For example, different conclusions could be made when process data are analyzed from an individuals chart report-out (one sample per subgroup) versus a and R chart reporting (multiple samples per subgroup); i.e., a conceptual process performance MSA issue.